Juminiy/gormx/README.md

    7. export the callback and clauses function to outside

 > 2025.03.17
-1. feature support tenants.ID, tenants.HideID, tenants.SID
+1. ✅feature support tenants.ID, tenants.HideID, tenants.SID
-2. full test of uniques plugin with complex uniques
+2. ⚠️full test of uniques plugin with complex uniques

+> 2025.03.19
+1. ✅optimistic lock by updatedAt is ok.
+2. ✅clause where infer by PrimaryKey much stronger.
+3. ⚠️need to test versionTag field.